 Combine flour, baking powder, salt and lemon peel in a separate bowl and slowly add to the butter mixture until combined.

 Spread the batter with a spatula onto the greased baking sheet.

 Distribute the cut rhubarb evenly over the batter.

 Make the streusel topping by combining all the ingredients in a bowl and crumbling them with your hand over the rhubarb.

 Bake for 35-45min.
 Let cool and cut into squares.
-Serve immediately or cold from the fridge.
+We like it best the next day cold out of the fridge with a scoop of ice cream.
 Enjoy!!